Takendrop/42CommomCore/README.md

 # 42CommonCore

 Welcome to my GitHub repository containing various projects developed during my time at the 42 Warsaw Campus.
-These projects are mainly written in C and C++ and showcase different aspects of programming and algorithm development learned throughout the curriculum.
+These projects are mainly written in C and showcase different aspects of programming and algorithm development learned throughout the curriculum.

 Additionally, you will find projects from the 42 Piscine in the `Piscine` folder.
 These projects are foundational exercises designed to develop programming skills in C.